Lil Mosey: Career

-2016–2018: Career beginnings and Northsbest
+2016–2019: Career beginnings and Northsbest, and Certified Hitmaker

-In 2016, Lil Mosey uploaded his first song, titled "So Bad", to the music streaming service SoundCloud, quickly receiving 50,000 views.
-On November 13, 2016, Mosey competed and placed fourth at the Coast 2 Coast Live Seattle All Ages Edition.

 "Pull Up" was Mosey's first released track and served as his debut commercial single.
 Its music video reached over 25 million views on YouTube in the first 16 months upon its release.
 On March 14, 2018, Mosey released his second commercial single "Boof Pack".
 Its music video was released on the WorldStarHipHop channel, and received over 13 million views on YouTube in just over a year after its release.
 Around four months later, he released "Noticed" as his third commercial single alongside a music video directed by Cole Bennett.
 The song peaked at number 80 on the US Billboard Hot 100, while its music video has gone on to become one of the most popular videos on Lyrical Lemonade, amassing almost 290 million views to date.
 In the video, "Mosey and his friends live the good life as they relax in a luxury apartment, which overlooks a beautiful beach".
-His fourth single, "Yoppa", was released on October 4, featuring fellow American rapper BlocBoy JB.

-On October 19, 2018, Mosey released his debut studio album titled Northsbest, which includes the four previously released singles and seven other tracks.
-The album's opening track, Kamikaze, was supported by a Lyrical Lemonade music video four days after its release, boosting its popularity and peaking at number 97 on the US Billboard Hot 100.
-The music video has over 80 million views to date.
-On December 7, Mosey released a standalone single, "K for Christmas".